Garden and Country Extension Webinar Series

 University of Arizona Gila County Cooperative Extension

-A Zoom webinar (60-minutes or less) featuring a variety of horticultural and natural resource topics relevant to the environmental conditions and residential concerns of Gila County, Arizona.
+A weekly Zoom webinar (60-minutes or less) featuring a variety of horticultural and natural resource topics relevant to the environmental conditions and residential concerns of Gila County, Arizona.

 Contact: Chris Jones, Extension Agent Agriculture and Natural Resources

 Past webinars are posted at the UA Cooperative Extension YouTube Channel.